Wodan58/Moy/doc/JOYalphabet.md

 languages.
 From Rosetta Code 26 tasks are taken, one task for each character in the alphabet, and described in this document.
-The tasks are quite diverse, starting with facts about the language, small test programs for syntactic constructs, up to complete applications.
+The tasks are quite diverse, starting with facts about the language, small test programs demonstrating syntactic constructs, up to complete applications.
 The description in this document solves each task, shows how to incorporate the task in a complete program, and shows the result of running the program.

 V — variables
 =============